Norreanea/SmedAnno/README.md

 - **End-to-end analysis:** Covers all stages from read preprocessing and alignment to transcript assembly and functional annotation.
 - **Hybrid read support:** RNA-seq short reads (Illumina), long reads (PacBio/ONT), or a mix of both.
 - **Flexible assembly:** Performs both reference-based and de novo transcript assembly with StringTie.
+- **Splice-site guidance:** Automatically extracts splice junctions directly from alignment data (BAM files) to provide data-driven guidance for transcript assembly.
+Optionally, it can integrate *ab initio* predictions from DeepSplice for advanced splice site detection.
 - **Robust annotation:** Integrates results from TransDecoder, BLAST, HMMER (Pfam), and InterProScan to build a high-quality, functionally annotated gene set.
 - **Quality control:** The final step analyzes the annotation for structural and functional inconsistencies, flagging potentially fragmented or chimeric genes for manual review.
 - **Reproducible environment:** Packaged in a Docker container with all dependencies managed by Conda, ensuring maximum reproducibility.